chrisalexander/blog/_posts/2009-11-06-imagine-cup-highlights-of-egypt.md

 All of the competitors fought exceptionally hard for their prizes, from the presentations of the Software Developers and Games Designers (who I also heard had an all-night coding session to get a new feature done before their final event), to the IT Challenge competitors who were placed in a room for 48 hours and tried to keep their system secure!

-### <span>The Pyramids</span>
+### The Pyramids

-<span>{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/pyramid.jpg" %}</span>
+{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/pyramid.jpg" %}

-<span>Visiting these epic monuments was a fantastic experience, and one that I'd very much like to repeat in the future.
-This is where I first met properly some of my Egyptian MSP friends who I'm still in touch with today.</span>
+Visiting these epic monuments was a fantastic experience, and one that I'd very much like to repeat in the future.
+This is where I first met properly some of my Egyptian MSP friends who I'm still in touch with today.

 ### <span>The Cairo Gardens</span>